SubratoChakravorty/ECE-229-Group5-final-project/docs/README.md

 sphinx-build -b html source build && make html
 ```

     Ignore the warning
 ```
 .../docs/source/modules.rst: WARNING: document isn't included in any toctree
 ```

-3. Verify the changes in the compiled html files under `docs/build/html/`
+3. Verify the changes in the compiled html files under `docs/build/html/`.
+You can just open the browser to check it.